Digital Forensics Overview

 - Integrate scientific inquiry into the analysis of criminal justice issues.

-- Analyze human behavior and the impact on crime.
+- Analyze human behavior and its impact on crime.

 - Execute policies and protocols when emergency and criminal situations occur.

 Students in the Digital Forensics concentration are expected to gain the following additional outcomes:

 - Apply digital forensic techniques to digital devices and platforms.